Rudraksha20/CIS565-GPU-Final-Project-Vulkan-Procedural-Terrain/README.md

 ## Performance Analysis

+### Preliminary Notes
 - Below, we will describe each of the three pipelines we implemented.
 For each pipeline, we will analyze the performance impact of each of the five features described above.
 - We will then make a general comparison of three pipelines in terms of their performance.
+- The "average time taken to render a frame" below was measured as an arithmetic mean taken from 1000 frames at a time.
+When shadows are enabled, this average time tends to fluctuate a fair bit, due to the moving light source.
+In this case, the mean of five measurements (five averages of 1000 frames) was used as the final number.

 ### Forward Pipeline